Big Mello

 Big Mello: The Pioneering Voice of Houston Rap

-Big Mello was a foundational rapper from Houston, Texas, whose raw, narrative-driven style helped define the city's early hip-hop sound.
-His 1992 debut album, Bone Hard Zaggin', released on the influential local label Jam Down Records, established him as a major force in the Southern rap scene.
+Big Mello was a foundational rapper from Houston, Texas, whose deep-voiced, narrative-driven style helped define the city's early hip-hop sound.
+His major achievement was the 1992 album Bone Hard Zaggin', which became a regional classic and established his reputation as a key player in the Rap-A-Lot Records family.

 Early career